Pell's equation: The negative Pell's equation

 and has also been extensively studied.
 It can be solved by the same method of continued fractions and has solutions if and only if the period of the continued fraction has odd length.
-However, it is not known which roots have odd period lengths, and therefore not known when the negative Pell equation is solvable.
 A necessary (but not sufficient) condition for solvability is that n is not divisible by 4 or by a prime of form 4k + 3.
-Thus, for example, x2 − 3ny2 = −1 is never solvable, but x2 − 5ny2 = −1 may be.
+Thus, for example, x2 − 3 y2 = −1 is never solvable, but x2 − 5 y2 = −1 may be.